bullshitking-99/vue3-img-viewer/README.md

 - Unloaded images will not be recognized
   - Images that are not fully loaded or do not exist will be skipped during the processing stage, so as to ensure the normal operation of the component
 - Gif image static
-  - Display the cover when initializing, click to make it play and stop again, this is for the convenience of browsing and energy saving
+  - Initially, only the cover is displayed, and it can be clicked to play and stop again.
+This is for the convenience of browsing and saving energy consumption.
+This function is optional.
+If you want to restore the function of gif click to enlarge, just change the attribute value or remove the attribute

 ## 特性